Back to School Tips For Homework Time

 1. It’s not too late

-Don’t worry if you haven’t already established good habits.
+Don’t worry if you haven’t already established good habits in the past.
 Do it today.
-Set a routine now because the amount and difficulty of homework continues to grow.
+Try to set up how the daily routine will go now, so expectations are set.
+And because the amount and difficulty of homework will only continue to grow.

 2. Find the right time